AlexITC/challenge-etl/README.md

 ## Running

-Before being able to run the application you will need to install some dependencies:
+Before being able to run the application you will need to install the following dependencies:
 - JDK 8
 - SBT